capstanlqc/omegat-guides/docs/misc/faq.md

 <!-- topic:font -->
-## Can I change the size of text / font in OmegaT?
+## The size of text in the editor is too small or too big.

 To change the font size go to **Options** > **Preferences** > **Font**.
 Change the font size to one you find suitable.
 This has no impact on the actual font size in the target files, it only changes the display in OmegaT.